robotlandscape/freetreb/README.md

 # Freetreb
-*It isn't cheating if it's allowed!*
+*It ain't cheating if it's allowed!*

 Are you building a trebuchet for your WHS Physics assignment?
 Do you have no idea how to build a trebuchet, hopelessly looking at designs online built by people just as frantic as you are?
 Is it October 25th and your trebuchet is still firing backwards?